jdloft/jdloft.github.io/styles.md

 <span class="removed">removed</span> This span class is named "removed" but you can change it.

-<span class="improved">improved</span> This span class is named "improved" but you can change it.
+<span class="updated">updated</span> This span class is named "updated" but you can change it.

 <span class="fixed">fixed</span> This span class is named "fixed" but you can change it.